Charlotte Lennox: Life

-Beginning in 1746 at age 17, Lennox turned her attention to acting, taking on a public role for the first time after turning away from a life in aristocratic patronage.
-She performed in a series of "civic" dramas of varying popularity at Drury Lane dealing with social issues of politics and gender.
-After the publication of her first poems, she began to shift away from acting towards writing, though she appeared in a performance at Richmond in 1748 and received a benefit night at the Haymarket Theatre in a production of The Mourning Bride in 1750.
-In the latter year, she also published her most successful poem, "The Art of Coquetry" in Gentleman's Magazine.
-She met Samuel Johnson around that time and he held her in high regard.
+In 1746, after turning away from a life of aristocratic patronage, seventeen-year-old Lennox took on a public role for the first time.
+She performed in a successful run of The Fair Penitent, which was part of a series of "civic" dramas at Drury Lane dealing with social issues of politics and gender.
+After the publication of her first poems, Poems on Several Occasions (1747), she began to shift away from acting towards writing.
+However, she did perform at Richmond in 1748 and received a benefit night at the Haymarket Theatre in a production of The Mourning Bride in 1750.
+In the latter year, she also published her most successful poem, "The Art of Coquetry" in the Gentleman's Magazine.
+She met Samuel Johnson around that time, and he held her in high regard.
 When her first novel, The Life of Harriot Stuart, Written by Herself, appeared, Johnson threw a lavish party for Lennox, with a laurel wreath and an apple pie that contained bay leaf.
 Johnson thought her superior to his other female literary friends, Elizabeth Carter, Hannah More, and Frances Burney, due to her efforts to professionalize her writing career, rather than write anonymously.
-He ensured that Lennox was introduced to important members on the London literary scene.
+He ensured that Lennox was introduced to important members of the London literary scene.

-However, the women of Johnson's circle were not fond of Lennox.
+However, some of the women of Johnson's circle were not fond of Lennox.
 Hester Thrale, Elizabeth Carter, and Lady Mary Wortley Montagu, all members of the Bluestocking Society, faulted her either for her housekeeping (which even Lennox joked about), for her ostensibly unpleasant personality, or for her bad temper.
 They saw her specifically as an incendiary.